magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/13450436/155111583-65fa3dce-9781-4f7b-ae13-0d96609d8909.png)

 ### ⚫ Post
-The Post api is for both creating a new entity and updating an entity, it has the following address:
+The Post api is for both creating a new entity and updating it, it has the following address:

 https://builder.easy.rocks/api/FormBuilderSave